RakibMiahMVN/AI-Trade-Assistant/README.md

 - **Negotiation Insights**: Understand seller's firmness on price, MOQ flexibility, and communication tone
 - **Strategic Intelligence**: Get key insights about the seller's position and negotiation approach
 - **Real-time Analysis**: AI-powered analysis of the last 3 seller messages

+### 🔖 Message Bookmarking

+- **Save Frequently Used Messages**: Click the 🔖 button beside your sent messages to bookmark them
+- **Quick Access**: Focus on the input field to see your bookmarked messages
+- **Easy Insertion**: Click any bookmark to insert it into the input field
+- **Delete Bookmarks**: Remove unwanted bookmarks with the delete button
+- **Local Storage**: Bookmarks are stored locally (up to 10 messages)
+- **Success Notifications**: Get feedback when messages are bookmarked or deleted

 ### 🎯 Smart Negotiation Tools